 Making Corporate Compliance Practical and Manageable in 2021: Webinar Recap

-Regulatory compliance is “the adherence to guidelines and requirements which are established by federal, state, and local laws.
-(Definition: Scranton University)” For Medicare and Medicaid providers, and RHCs, there is both general compliance and facility-specific compliance.
+Regulatory compliance is “the adherence to guidelines and requirements established by federal, state, and local laws (Definition: Scranton University).”
+For Medicare and Medicaid providers, and RHCs, there is both general compliance and facility-specific compliance.

 - How to Start: Creating or revamping a compliance plan can be overwhelming.
-The needs for Facility-Specific Certification may be independent of what is needed for the parent organization/to meet other regulation requirements.
-The needs for Facility-specific Certification also might not completely encompass everything needed for regulatory compliance.
+The need for Facility-Specific Certification may be independent of what is needed for the parent organization/to meet other regulatory requirements.
+The need for Facility-specific Certification also might not wholly encompass everything needed for regulatory compliance.

 - Compliance Areas:

 - HHS Regulatory Compliance- CMS Conditions of Participation, CMS Facility- specific Conditions for Certification, CMS Guidance (IOMs and Appendices), Office of Civil Rights/HIPAA, and OIG Enforcement

 - Other Federal Laws- Labor Laws and OSHA